 Are bloggers journalists?
-The Internet allows any of us to publish our writing, but does that mean that every self-published writer is a journalist.
-Bloggers who use the medium of the Internet; subscribe to the journalistic ideals of an obligation to the truth and the public's right to information; act independently from those they report on; operate under a value system-such as a code of ethics-and scrutinise those in power; and who search, disclose, record, question and entertain can be regarded as web journalists-whether they are paid professionals or citizen journalists-are called J-bloggers (see Chapter 3).
+The internet enables any of us to publish our writing, but does that mean that every self-published writer is a journalist?
+Bloggers who use the medium of the internet, subscribe to the journalistic ideals of an obligation to the truth and the public's right to information, act independently from those they report on, operate under a value system-such as a code of ethics-and scrutinise those in power and who search, disclose, record, question and entertain can be regarded as web journalists, whether they are paid professionals or citizen journalists-are called J-bloggers (see Chapter 3).

-Nicola Goc, who invented the term, argues that J-bloggers, working within new media, have reclaimed some of the old traditions of a free and independent press, reporting without fear or favour.
-They have brought J-bloggers: Internet bloggers who act in the role of journalists disseminating newsworthy information and who subscribe to the journalistic ideals of an obligation to the truth and the public's right to know; term invented by Nicola Goc.

-new energy and innovation to journalism, they are breathing new life into the old practices and, along with their colleagues working in the traditional media of newspapers, television and radio, are providing the oxygen of twenty-first century democracy.
+Nicola Goc, who coined the term, argues that J-bloggers, working within new media, have reclaimed some of the old traditions of a free and independent press by reporting without fear or favour.
+They have brought new energy and innovation to journalism, they are breathing new life into the old practices and, along with their colleagues working in the traditional media of newspapers, television and radio, are providing the oxygen of twenty-first century democracy.